elbertvdnguyen/arduino-scooter-turn-signal/README.md

 On the software side, I implemented the LedControl library to output the appropriate values to the LED matrix.

+## Design

 ## Functionality
 To initiate the turn signal indicator, the joystick must either be pushed up (right turn) or down (left turn).
 Once indicated, the front-mounted LED matrix flashes an arrow reflecting the turn the rider wishes to make.
-This occurs for approximately 6-8 seconds before the matrix shuts off again.
+This occurs for approximately 6-8 seconds before the matrix shuts off automatically.

 ## Demo video
-Here is the [link](https://youtu.be/qDhFgfHtOVE) to a video demonstrating the functionality of the turn signal.
+Here is the [link](https://youtu.be/qDhFgfHtOVE) demonstrating the functionality of the turn signal.

 ## Notes
 This project was created for a class assignment.